imanghafoori1/laravel-widgetize/README.md

 >If you do not set it,By default, it refers to app/Widgets folder and looks for the 'widgetNameView.blade.php' (Meaning that if your widget is `app/Widgets/home/recentProducts.php` the default view for that is `app/Widgets/home/recentProductsView.blade.php`)
-Anyway you can ovrride it to point to any partial in views folder.(for example: `public $template='home.footer'` will look for resource/views/home/footer.blade.php)
+Anyway you can override it to point to any partial in views folder.(For example: `public $template='home.footer'` will look for resource/views/home/footer.blade.php)
 So the entire widget lives in one folder:

 >| _app\Widgets\Homepage\RecentProductsWidget.php_